jeanlauliac/blog-old/content/makefiles-in-node.rst

         }
     }

-In a lot of cases the grunt.js file will be simpler.
+In a lot of cases the grunt.js file may actually be simpler.
 This is partly because plugins target specific use cases while the ``Makefile`` syntax is broad.
 The benefit of ``make``, then, arise from its flexibility -- the ability to change micro-behaviors.
-With plugins this is done by configuration.
-With ``make`` this is done by changing the composition of the ``Makefile`` or the command-lines.
+With plugins this is done by configuration, where you rely on the implementor choices.

 Let's Concat
 ============

-Here is a last example: let's say we want to compile all our coffee scripts to Javascript, then concatenate and minify them into a `bundle.js`.
-Here's what we
+Here is a more complete example: let's say we want to compile all our coffee scripts to Javascript, then concatenate and minify them into a `bundle.js`.
-get:
+Here's a solution:

 .. code-block:: make

+    BIN=node_modules/.bin/

     .PHONY: all
     all: bundle.js